madlambda/Acorn/docs/hierarchical-fs.md

 When you use a mounted filesystem, the system calls (open, read, etc) operate on a file descriptor, that’s a generic handle that works across any kind of filesystem.
-In the lower level, the kernel calls the filesystem API to walk through the data structures on it to fetch or overwrite data.
+In the lower level, the kernel calls the VFS (Virtual File System) API to walk through the data structures on it to fetch inodes.
+Each file system driver implementation implements the file object interface (read, write, open, close, seek, etc) that operates on inodes.

-Typed files stores their data on a binary representation of the hierarchical type as well, and much like the filesystems, several implementations apply depending on the goals.
+The actual file system driver doesn't need to know anything about the file types, but a File System type check layer can ensure the data has the right value.

 Have a look in the example below:

 ```
 $ touch ./disk.ext3

 $ fs/type ./disk.ext3
 []byte

 $ fs/mkfs.ext3 ./disk.ext3

 $ fs/type ./disk.ext3
 []byte

 $ fs/mount ./disk.ext3 /n/disk

+$ ls /n/disk

 $ mkdir /n/disk/dir

 $ echo "hello" > /n/disk/dir/msg

 $ unmount /n/disk

 $ fs/type ./disk.ext3
 struct {
     dir struct {
         msg string
     }
 }

 $ cat ./disk.ext3
 {
     "dir": {